Rated Excellent on Trustpilot

 Using MTFX to send money to pay cash for your home expedites the process since it usually takes 24-48 hours for your money to arrive.
 This is a convenient way to send money since the MTFX online platform is accessible 24/7.

-7. Can Canadian citizen live in the USA?
+6. Can a Canadian citizen live in the USA?

 Owning property in the United States does not automatically grant residency.
 A Canadian citizen can visit the US for up to six months a year under standard travel rules, but living there full-time requires a valid visa, such as an investor visa (E-2), work visa, or green card.
 So, while you can own a home, you’ll still need to manage your stay according to US immigration laws.